jrosenberger2/GcodeGenerator2.0/README.txt

 --You will need python installed on your system

+--You will need blender and Ultimaker Cura installed locally relative to GeneratorV2.1.py

 --Dependencies can be installed by running install.py

 --The application can be run by running run.py